Types of Rugby World Cup Online Betting Markets Available

 The Outright Winner Rugby World Cup Online Wager

 As the name may well suggest, the Outright Winner wager has the punter placing a bet on who he or she thinks will triumph in a specific match; tournament or outcome.
-During the Rugby World Cup this can include the option to bet on the overall winner of the tournament –for example, New Zealand’s team may have odds of 11/8 for winning the Cup, and punters can choose to back the favourite, or take a chance on an underdog in the hopes of a larger profit on a successful bet as you would when you take part in NRL betting.
+During the Rugby World Cup this can include the option to bet on the overall winner of the tournament –for example, India’s team may have odds of 11/8 for winning the Cup, and punters can choose to back the favourite, or take a chance on an underdog in the hopes of a larger profit on a successful bet as you would when you take part in NRL betting.

 All of these wagers are based on the final outcome of the tournament, and will only pay out successful punters then.
 The further ahead in time that the bettor makes the wager the better the odds will be, because the bigger the lead up to the final game the outcome of which the punter’s money is riding on the higher the risk he or she will be taking.